 A New Future of Works is underway

-A new future of Work is underway.
-Or maybe it is a new future for Work.
+A New Future of Work is Underway.
+Or maybe it is a New Future for Work.
+Or maybe we need to Reinvent Work fully.
 This pandemic has the potential to drive existential and societal improvements across the entire globe.
 To deliver Good after such a great strategy, such as that created by the Covid-19 Pandemic, that is still unfolding.
+Sure, we need to be careful of the powerful forces that will simply try to let us think that things are going to be back to normal.

 And you?
 Do you have any other ideas or reflection points on a possible New Future of Work?